 - Add the washed chicken to a large bowl and use a fork to pierce the flesh of each piece of chicken.
 This helps the seasoning to better penetrate.

-- Sprinkle on the curry powder, all purpose seasoning, ginger, black pepper, onion, scallions and garlic.
+- Sprinkle on the Jamaican curry powder, all-purpose seasoning, ginger, black pepper along with the onions, scallions and garlic.

 - Use your hands to thoroughly work in the seasoning, cover with saran wrap (cling film) and refrigerate overnight or for a few hours.

-- On medium heat, add the oil to a pot/dutchpot.
+- On medium heat, add the oil to a large pot/dutchpot.

-- Add 1tbsp of curry powder to the pan and proceed to cook it for about 1-2 minutes until fragrant.
+- Add the 1tbsp of curry powder to the pan and proceed to cook it for about one minute until fragrant.

-- Scrape off the excess seasoning (i.e onion, scallions and garlic) and place the chicken pieces into the pot, being careful to not overcrowd.
+- Scrape off the excess seasoning (i.e onions, scallions and garlic) and place the chicken pieces into the pot, being carefully to not overcrowd.

-- Once the chicken is seared, stir in the onion scallions and garlic and saute until translucent.
+- Once the chicken is seared, stir in the onions, scallions and garlic and saute until translucent.

 - Add the sprigs of fresh thyme, pimento berries and stir the pot.